paolo-projects/remote-control-server/README.md

 # Dependencies

-The library is build upon a mix of the Arduino library for timeout functions (using the `delay` function) and for strings (using the `String` type), the ESP library for Socket I/O and the C++ standard library for the functional types.
+The library is build upon a mix of the Arduino library, the ESP library for Socket I/O and the C++ standard library.

-The requirements thus are the Arduino framework, the proper ESP8266 library for your device and a compiler supporting C++11.
+The requirements thus are the Arduino framework, the ESP8266 library and support for the C++ standard library up to C++11.

 # Features